All Episodes

 So you're exactly right.

-You raise taxes on a certain segment of society, say on manufacturing.
+You raise taxes on a certain segment of society, say, on manufacturing.

 What are the people who own those businesses going to do?

-Or hello, Mexico.
+Hello, China or hello, Mexico.

-They're gonna go whether it's cheaper.
+They're going to go whether it's cheaper.

-They just think people, okay, here it is.
+They just think, okay, here it is.

-They just think that people are are you know static and things are not fluid, and there knows there isn't any dynamism uh in the uh in the economy, and this is why the tax cuts work.
+And this was, I mean, they just think that people are static and things are not fluid and there isn't any dynamism in the economy.

 And they never do score them properly.